LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

 ``bootRun``.
 Take a gander at the ``Job`` class.
 It will look somewhat similar to the model in :ref:`Tech Jobs (MVC Edition) <tech-jobs-mvc>`, with a few key differences.

-We're no longer using a csv file to load job data, instead, we'll be creating new Job objects via a user form.
+You're no longer using a csv file to load job data, instead, we'll be creating new Job objects via a user form.
 The Job data will be stored in a MySQL database that you'll setup in :ref:`Part 1 <tech-jobs-persistent-pt1>` of this assignment.

-You'll next be tasked with completing the work to persist some of the classes of the job data.
-As you explore the starter code, you'll notice that the ``JobField`` abstract class is no longer present.
+As you explore
+the starter code, you'll notice that the ``JobField`` abstract class is no longer present.
 Your task for :ref:`Part 2 <tech-jobs-persistent-pt2>` is to complete the work to persist some of the classes.
 You'll do this for ``Employer`` and ``Skill`` classes, as well as ``Job``.